apidevop/api-devops/api-guidelines/specs/rest-api-spec.md

 and wonky.
 Mike Schinkel sums it up well - defining a RESTafarian as follows:

 ```
-“A_ RESTifarian _is a zealous proponent of the REST software architectural style as defined by
+“A RESTifarian is a zealous proponent of the REST software architectural style as defined by
 Roy T. Fielding in Chapter 5 of his PhD. dissertation at UC Irvine.
 You can find RESTifarians in
 the wild on the REST-discuss mailing list.
 But be careful, RESTifarians can be extremely
-meticulous when discussing the finer points of REST ...”_
+meticulous when discussing the finer points of REST”

 ```